jonasgwt/ChargeEV/README.md

 ### Plans
 * One drawback is that our app requires sign-ups which could hold back potential users
 - A way is to create a mode which allows for non signed up users to use the app, however CRM methods will have to be thought off to encourage them to sign up
-* We have an advantage whichout many competitors, this also means the market share is likely to be small.
+* We have an advantage without many competitors, this also means the market share is likely to be small.
 There will have to be greater drive to increase potential market.

 <p align="right">(<a href="#top">back to top</a>)</p>